taycaldwell/riot-api-java/README.md

 Available accessors allow you to accomplish similar tasks in a different way.
 Below is an example of how to set your region.
 Because the region was set before a method was called, there is no need to pass in the region parameter.
-This is great for the lazy programmer that knows they will only be working in one region when making multiple requests.
+This is great for people that know they will only be working in one region when making multiple requests.
 The same can be done for the season.

 ```java